lightstep/otel-launcher-node/README.md

-# Launcher, an OpenTelemetry Configuration Layer 🚀
+# Launcher, a Lightstep Distro for OpenTelemetry 🚀

 _NOTE: This is in beta and is expected to GA in Fall 2020._